-The Wind Monitor measures horizontal wind speed and direction.
+The Wind Monitor-MA measures horizontal wind speed and direction.
 Originally developed for ocean data buoy use, it is rugged and corrosion resistant yet accurate and light weight.
 The main housing, nose cone, propeller, and other internal parts are injection molded U.V. stabilized plastic.
-Both the propeller and vertical shafts use stainless steel precision grade ball bearings.
-Bearings have light contacting teflon seals and are filled with a wide temperature range grease to help exclude contamination and moisture.
+Both the propeller and vertical shafts use ceramic ball bearings.
+The bearings have light contacting Teflon seals and are filled with a low torque wide temperature range grease to help exclude contamination and moisture.